Trump talks up ‘special relationship’ with Macron, hours after threat to slap tariffs on French wine

 On Friday evening, Trump said products coming from China that were slated to be hit with a 10 percent tariff on Sept.
 1 will now face a 15 percent tariff.
 Trump also said goods and products currently being taxed at 25 percent will be taxed at 30 percent starting Oct.
 1

-CHRIS WALLACE: G7 COULD BE IN FOR A 'BUMPY RIDE' AFTER WEEK OF VOLATILE MARKETS
+CHRIS WALLACE: G-7 COULD BE IN FOR A 'BUMPY RIDE' AFTER WEEK OF VOLATILE MARKETS

 Trump also ordered U.S. companies to look for alternatives other than China with whom do business.